hpcleuven/VscDocumentation/source/compute/software/matlab_getting_started.rst

 also generates a wrapper file (``run_main.sh`` in this example) that can be used to invoke the MATLAB executable.
 It sets environment variable LD_LIBRARY_PATH to make sure that the MATLAB runtime libraries can be found by the executable, and next runs the executable.
+(The compiler generates a few other files as well, these can be ignored.)

 The wrapper expects a first argument that provides the rootdir of the MATLAB installation that is being used.
 With a MATLAB module, that rootdir is given